AguaClara/Textbook/README.md

 # Textbook Structure
 This is the first version attempted of an AguaClara textbook.
 The current proposed structure is as follows:

-Each chapter will cover a unit process, like "Flow Control and Measurement" or "Sedimentation."
+Each chapter will cover a unit process, like "Flow Control and Measurement" or "Clarification."

 Each chapter will have the following three sections:
 - Introduction